junxit/us-congress-bills-111/metadata.md

 - 2009-06-19 — Placed on the Union Calendar, Calendar No. 87.
 - 2009-06-19 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 111-171.
 - 2009-06-19 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 111-171.
+- 2009-06-23 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Thompson (PA) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-06-23 — Considered as unfinished business. (consideration: CR H7109-7110)
+- 2009-06-23 — Considered under suspension of the rules. (consideration: CR H7094-7097)
+- 2009-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1016.
+- 2009-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-23 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
+- 2009-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 409 - 1 (Roll no. 420). (text: CR H7094-7095)
+- 2009-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 409 - 1 (Roll no. 420).(text: CR H7094-7095)
+- 2009-06-23 — The title of the measure was amended.
+Agreed to without objection.